devlooped/SmallSharp/README.md

 ## How It Works

-This nuget package leverages in concert the following standalone and otherwise unrelated features of Rosly, Visual Studio and MSBuild:
+This nuget package leverages in concert the following standalone and otherwise unrelated features of Roslyn, Visual Studio and MSBuild:

 1. The C# compiler only allows one top-level program per compilation.
 2. Launch profiles (the entries in the Run dropdown) are populated from the Properties\launchSettings.json file